shopperlabs/docs/categories.md

 And if the category has a parent, the child's slug will be generated with the parent's directly

 This generation is done when adding a category in Shopper.
-But you can change this behavior by extending the category create [Shopper\Framework\Http\Livewire\Categories\Create](https://github.com/shopperlabs/framework/blob/main/src/Http/Livewire/Categories/Create.php) Livewire component or by creating a new one.
+But you can change this behavior by extending the category create `Shopper\Http\Livewire\Categories\Create` Livewire component or by creating a new one.

 ```php
 use App\Models\Category;